Looking for quick info about my campaign to share with your audience? You’ve come to the right page.

 [work in progress]

-Tired of the drama in Emeryville politics?
-Wish our council focused on issues that actually make a difference in our lives?
-I’ve spent my career building flexible, sustainable teams who consistently avoid distractions and use solid management skills to get things done.
-Our city’s goals are solid.
-We care about affordability, housing, public safety, small businesses, education, parks, transit, the environment, supporting the arts, and much more.
-I don’t want to shift priorities.
-I want to tackle them more effectively using proven methods instead of tired old approaches moneyed interests sell us to keep funneling tax dollars to their rich buddies.
-We can focus on crime prevention by investing in city services instead of following in the failed footsteps of other cities toward overburdening and overbudgeting our police with tasks they shouldn’t have to worry about.
-We can truly step up efforts to help small local businesses compete with big chains dominating our marketplaces.
+My education and qualifications are: I’ve spent my career building flexible, sustainable teams who consistently avoid distractions and use management skills to get things done.
+Our city’s goals are solid: affordability, housing, public safety, education, boosting small businesses, parks, transit, the environment, supporting the arts, and more.
+I won’t shift those priorities, I’ll tackle them more effectively using proven methods instead of tired approaches moneyed interests try to sell us.
 Our sanctuary city can stop letting big tech spy on innocent civilians and better protect us from ICE and CBP.
-You probably haven’t heard about me on TV or spamming your inbox, but maybe you’ve seen me at the grocery store, local restaurants, singing karaoke, or walking my problematic chihuahua Rogue.
-I’m your neighbor, a regular working woman who can’t afford to run a big campaign and put her face on ads everywhere.
-Don’t let the rich and heavily funded folks buy your vote.
+We can focus on crime prevention by investing in city services.
+Not following other cities toward overburdening and over-budgeting police with tasks they shouldn’t have to worry about.
+We can step up efforts to help small local businesses compete with big chains dominating our marketplaces.
+Maybe you’ve seen me at the grocery store, local restaurants, singing karaoke, or walking my problematic chihuahua Rogue.
+I’m your neighbor, a regular working woman who can’t afford to run an expensive campaign.
+Don’t let rich folks’ ads buy your vote.
 Learn more at corry4emeryville.com

 Candidate Statement Guidelines